Mortgage Rates Undergo One of the Biggest Single-Day Jumps: Report

 0:00

-Mortgage rates jumped by more than 0.25 percent on Friday after a government report showed that the labor market continued to remain strong.
+Mortgage rates jumped by more than 0.25 percent on Oct.
+4 after a government report showed that the labor market continued to remain strong.

 A strong employment situation indicates a more robust customer demand for mortgages, thus potentially keeping rates higher and lowering any chances of a rate decline.

 However, the report also stokes worries that inflation “may not move in a straight line to the Fed’s 2 percent target,” he said.
-As such, the report “could certainly slow the expected pace of rate cuts.”

-The positive employment report “will push mortgage rates to the top of that range, but we do expect that mortgage rates will stay close to 6 percent over the next 12 months,” he stated.
+The positive employment report “will push mortgage rates to the top of that range, but we do expect that mortgage rates will stay close to 6 percent over the next 12 months,” he said.

 Mortgage Rates and Housing Market

 If mortgages were to start rising again, it could dampen an already cold housing market.
 In the first eight months of 2024, only 25 out of every 1,000 homes in the country changed hands, which is the lowest rate in at least three decades, according to a Sept.
-30 press release by Redfin.
+30 statement by Redfin.

-The real estate brokerage cited high mortgage rates as one of the key reasons for the low home turnover rate.
-“More than three-quarters of mortgaged U.S. homeowners have secured a rate under 5 percent, well below the rates on offer this year,” it said.
+“More than three-quarters of mortgaged U.S. homeowners have secured a rate under 5 percent, well below the rates on offer this year,” it stated.

 “This has prompted many homeowners to hold off on selling and buying another home using a higher rate, a phenomenon known as the ‘lock-in effect’.
 Rates fell to the low 6 percent range in August, but the drop has not yet resulted in a significant uptick in sales.”

 Almost half of all U.S. homes for sale in August were on the market for at least 60 days, the highest share since August 2019, according to Redfin.
-Nearly seven out of ten homes sat on the market for at least 30 days.
+Nearly seven out of 10 homes sat on the market for at least 30 days.

 Redfin senior economist Sheharyar Bokhari pointed out that even though home sales usually tend to pick up when mortgage rates fall, the recent dip in rates has not triggered such a trend.

-Instead, “we are seeing the opposite—sales are dropping and homes are sitting longer on the market,” he stated.
 While the Fed’s rate cut in September will give buyers a confidence boost, “it remains to be seen whether sales will speed up in any meaningful way as we move into the slower Fall season.”

-“If you wait, the home may be gone or the interest rates could go up again,” he stated.
+“If you wait, the home may be gone or the interest rates could go up again,” he said.
 “I believe eventually that loans will become more affordable, and at that point, homeowners can refinance to get the lower rates.”

 Mary Prenon contributed to the report.